-With that word of tough love out of the way, here are some possible reasons why all your good employees quit on you—and some implications about how to keep them on board.
+With that word of tough love out of the way, here are some possible reasons why all your good employees leave and quit on you—and some implications about how to keep them on board.

 You’re a micromanager.
 Many executives and managers are perfectionists by nature.
 That’s great.
 But maybe the skill you need to work on is trusting people.
 In theory, you hired your employees for a reason—because you saw something in them.
 So let them do their work without peering over their shoulder, or else you risk seeing them go somewhere their talents will be better appreciated.

 You’re not supportive.
 This is almost the opposite of the above.
-Your employees don’t want to be micromanaged, but they do want to know you’re around to answer questions or provide direction as needed.
+Employees don’t want to be micromanaged.They want to know you’re around to answer questions or provide direction as needed.
 Never in the office?
-Well, don’t be surprised if your employees go somewhere where they think they’ll find a more personal and devoted support system.
+Your employees will go somewhere where they think they’ll find a more personal and devoted support system.

 You are clueless about team dynamics.
 Quick question: What are the biggest sources of conflict on your team?
 Who are the employees most and least likely to collaborate together?
 If you don’t know these things then you’re probably not really building a good team or using individual talents to their full potential.
 Don’t think your employees won’t notice that.

 You run inefficient, horrible meetings.
-People don’t like having their time wasted.
+Their time is important and they don’t want their time wasted.

 You don’t communicate your vision.
-Your employees want to feel like they have a role in something bigger—but if you’re oriented on tasks and not the big picture, your employees will just feel like pawns in your own secret game.
+Employees want to feel like they have a role in something bigger—but if you’re oriented on tasks and not the big picture, your employees will just feel like pawns in your own secret game.

 Reasons why employees leave the workforce in our new world.